Error-404-0000/IMO/README.md

-# SimpleScript
+# IMO

-SimpleScript is an experimental scripting language and interpreter written in C#.
-The project started as a learning exercise but has grown into a small yet functional platform for running `.sc` scripts.
+IMO is an experimental interpreter that implements a small scripting language we call **SimpleScript**.
+The project began as a learning exercise but has grown into a functional playground for running `.sc` files.
 It features a minimal syntax influenced by other dynamic languages and provides a handful of built‑in utilities for experimenting with language design.

 ## Key Features